 Ski Jacket Fit

 In general, the fit of a ski jacket corresponds with its intended use.
-Resort designs like Trew Gear's Stella Classic have a roomy shape to accommodate a range of base- and midlayers underneath.
+Resort designs like Trew Gear's Stella Primo have a roomy shape to accommodate a range of base- and midlayers underneath.
 In addition, they feature a long cut with a drop-tail hem for protection from frozen chairlift seats.
 On the other end of the spectrum are backcountry-specific builds like the Outdoor Research Carbide, which are trimmed down to minimize bulk and improve range of motion.
 They’re snug enough to move with you comfortably on the skin track but have just enough space to accommodate a puffy for transitioning and on the descent.
 Finally, an option like the Arc’teryx Sentinel lands in the middle and aims to balance backcountry and resort needs.
 It’s large enough to not feel restrictive when wearing a midweight down jacket but has excellent mobility for hiking and occasional uphill travel.

 Women's ski jacket (longer back length)